Ballet Arts Studio

 Faculty & Staff

-Our faculty share a common professional background, as well as educational philosophy.
-Our teachers and guest artists received their training and performance experiences in internationally recognized conservatories and dance companies, including American Ballet Theatre, New York City Ballet, José Limon Company, Joffrey Ballet, The Harkness Ballet, David Howard, Alvin Ailey American Dance Theater, The Washington Ballet, The School of American Ballet, the Merce Cunningham Dance School, and the Radio City Rockettes.
-Together, they provide the highest quality dance training in a supportive environment that emphasizes communication and creativity between students and teachers.
-Ballet Arts Studio is also proud to welcome guest artists and the diversity and fresh approach that they bring.
+Our teachers and guest artists received their training and performance experience in internationally recognized conservatories and dance companies, including New York City Ballet, The Martha Graham School, Joffrey Ballet, The Harkness Ballet, David Howard, Alvin Ailey American Dance Theater, Kirov Academy, The Washington Ballet, The School of American Ballet, the Merce Cunningham Dance School, and the Radio City Rockettes.

 Katie Bissinger

-Artistic Director; Lower School Ballet, Theater Dance, Tap, Choreography
+Artistic Director; Lower School Ballet, Theater Dance, Tap, Adult Tap, Adult Theater Tap, Choreography

 Katie Bissinger has been dancing since she was 7 years old.
 She began her classical ballet training with Powers Dance Art Centre of Newburgh and Marya A. Kennett Dance Centre of Goshen, where she was a member of their Ballet Company.
 She later trained in New York City with Phil Black, Germaine Salsberg, Frank Hatchett and Sheila Barker.